Tintin in Tibet: Synopsis

 Blessed Lightning, a monk at the monastery, has a vision of Tintin, Snowy, Haddock, and Tharkey in danger.
 Tintin regains consciousness and, too weak to walk, gives Snowy a note to deliver.
 Snowy runs to the monastery, loses the message, but is recognised as the dog from Blessed Lightning's vision.
 Tintin, Haddock and Tharkey regain consciousness in the monastery and are brought before the Grand Abbot.
 The Abbot tells Tintin to abandon his quest, but Blessed Lightning has another vision, through which Tintin learns that Chang is still alive inside a mountain cave at the Horn of the Yak—and that the Yeti is also there.
 Tintin and Haddock travel on to the Horn of the Yak.

 They arrive at a cave.
 Tintin ventures inside and finds Chang, who is feverish and shaking.
 The Yeti suddenly appears, revealed as a large anthropoid, reacting with anger at Tintin's attempt to take Chang.
-As it lunges at Tintin, the flash bulb of Tintin's camera goes off, and scares the Yeti away.
+As it lunges at Tintin, it grabs Tintin's camera and triggers the flash bulb, which scares the Yeti away.
 Chang tells Tintin that the Yeti saved his life after the crash.
 Upon returning to inhabited lands, the friends are surprised to be met by the Grand Abbot, who presents Tintin with a khata scarf in honour of the bravery he has shown for his friend Chang.
 As the party travels home, Chang muses that the Yeti is not a wild animal, but has a human soul.
 The Yeti sadly watches their departure from a distance.